catinprogress/SOFT3202/A1/SRS.md

   verification: System Test (T4)
 - URS: URS-02 Allow users to input a GitHub repository name (i.e., URL) and retrieve contributor rankings.
   SRS: FR-03 System shall allow users to view contributor rankings for a GitHub repository by specifying a GitHub repository name on the command line.
-  verification: System Test (T1, T2,  T9, T28, T24, T30)
+  verification: System Test (T1, T2,  T9, T24, T30)
 - URS: URS-03 Allow users to input a GitHub organization name (i.e., URL) and retrieve contributor rankings.
   SRS: FR-04 System shall allow users to view contributor rankings for a GitHub organization by specifying a GitHub organisation name on the command line.
-  verification: System Test (T5, T6, T1O, T31, T25, T29)
+  verification: System Test (T5, T6, T1O, T31, T25)
 - URS: URS-04 Allow users to input a GitHub repository name (i.e., URL) and retrieve their specific ranking for life time of the project.
-  SRS: FR-05 System shall allow contributors to view their specific ranking for the project lifetime by specifying a repository name on the command line.
+  SRS: FR-05 System shall allow contributors to view their specific ranking for the project lifetime by specifying their name with a GitHub repository name on the command line.
   verification: System Test (T7, T11, T26, T32, T18)
 - URS: URS-05 Allow users to input a GitHub repository name (i.e., URL) and retrieve their specific ranking for the specific phase of the project.
-  SRS: FR-06 System shall allow contributors to view their specific ranking for a given project phase by specifying a valid repository name and time-based filter on the command line.
+  SRS: FR-06 System shall allow contributors to view their specific ranking for a given project phase by specifying a time-based filter with their name and GitHub repository name on the command line.
   verification: System Test (T8, T33, T12)
 - URS: URS-06 Display the most active contributor(s) based on commit count.
-  SRS: FR-07 System shall calculate and display a ranking of the most active contributor(s) within the requested organisation or repository based on each contributor's commit count.
+  SRS: FR-07 System shall calculate and display a ranking of the most active contributor(s) within the requested organisation or repository based on the commit count of contributor's who have made at least one commit
   verification: System Test (T1, T5, T30, T31)
 - URS: URS-06 Display the most active contributor(s) based on commit count.
   SRS: FR-08 If the system calculates a given user is equally active with at least one other contributor, the system shall display all equally active contributors with the same ranking.